Emissions of air pollutants from transport

-For air pollutants officially reported data to EMEP/LRTAP by May 2013 has been used.
+For air pollutants, officially reported data to EMEP/LRTAP have been used.
 Please refer to indicators CSI002 and CSI003

 - EC emission inventory report European Community emission inventory report 1990-2008 under the UNECE Convention on Long-range Transboundary Air Pollution (LRTAP) , EEA Technical report No 7/2010.